 to prevent crushing and avoid delays.

-normal room temperature the same day as collected if possible.
-If samples must be held
+normal room temperature the same day as collected if possible, to

-transit to temperatures higher than normal room temperature.
+Don't expose samples to freezing or higher than normal room temperature

 acceptable; plain dry cotton- or synthetic-tip swabs are typical.
 Any

 shaft material is acceptable.
 The head of the swab should be coated

 with sample material to the extent possible, to the amount specified

 in the datasheet.
 We can sometimes test from less